esarbanis/strabon/README.md

                   redirectPort="8443" />

- * Building and executing any maven goals fails for maven versions <3.0 due to a dependency to the `shade' plugin that is available only for maven version 3.0 (http://maven.apache.org/plugins/maven-shade-plugin/).
+ * Building and executing any maven goals fails for maven versions <3.0 due to a dependency to the 'shade' plugin that is available only for maven version 3.0 (http://maven.apache.org/plugins/maven-shade-plugin/).
 In such systems, you may disable execution of this plugin by setting the environmental variable `shade.skip'.
 For example, to build Strabon using maven version 2.0 you may